 At the clean-up events I have attended, I was heatened by the turn out, which included youngsters, men, as well as women, and a people from many backgrounds.
 They all were target shooting enthusiasts who respect the land and wanted to support safe and responsible gun ownership and behavior.

 I hope that you are able to obtain the support you need to continue your good work on Federal, State and County lands in the Pacific Northwest.
 Thank you for all you do and I look forward to working with you in 2018.

 USFS Mt.
 Hood Nat.
 Forest

-I wanted to thank you for the time and effort you and the members of Trash No Land and Northwest Firearms have invested to clean up debris left on the Mt.
+I wanted to thank you for the time and effort you, the members of Trash No Land and volunteers have invested to clean up debris left on the Mt.
 Hood National Forest by dumpers and target shooters and to help educate shooters on safety issues and proper shooting protocols on public land.